-This feature allows you to create a list with the code elements (methods, classes, etc.) that you use frequently so you can go to them quickly.
+The Favorite Code Elements feature allows you to create a list with the code elements (methods, classes, etc.) that you use frequently so you can go to them quickly.
 While the Bookmarks feature of Visual Studio uses file names and line numbers, and forces you to rename the bookmarks to something meaningful, this feature of MZ-Tools uses more user-friendly data, such as the code element name or its kind, without any manual intervention.
 The dockable window which contains the list is as follows:

-These features allow you to move the cursor in a code window to the beginning or end of the class where the cursor is positioned.
+MZ-Tools allows you to move the cursor in a code window to the beginning or end of the class where the cursor is positioned.

-These features allow you to move the cursor in a code window to the beginning or end of the method where the cursor is positioned.
+MZ-Tools allows you to move the cursor in a code window to the beginning or end of the method where the cursor is positioned.

 You can create code templates for code snippets that you use frequently, both in a Personal code library or in a Team code library shared by all team members.
 To insert a code template in your source code, you can select it from a treeview with all code templates, or for greater productivity you can either use an expansion keyword or a keyboard shortcut.